 4 - Teal 1952 - He didn't quite make every yard of the running, the legendary Freebooter was in front at the tenth fence and was also leading with a better jump at second Bechers.
 However, Teal was with the leaders from the off and held a clear lead over the first nine fences.
 After the tenth it was a dual with Freebooter that lasted until the 1950 hero uncharacteristically fell at the second Canal Turn.
 Then he had to see off the Dorothy Paget owned Legal Joy with whom he shared the lead until the last but he had the measure of both and eventually won easily.
 Sadly he never got the chance to have another go.

 5 - Lough Conn 1947 - This Irish tained runner actually blazed the trail in two Nationals.
 In 1946 he held a clear lead when he misjudged the nineteenth (which had had a large hole knocked out of it from the first circuit).
 Never go for the gap as he and three others came down.
 But in 1947 he put up a clear round.
 He led from the start and was in a clear lead at the water.
 Musical Lad tried to join him at the seventeenth but he was quickly dispatched and by second Bechers he was in a clear lead.
 He was joined three out by the unconsidered outsider Caughoo who swept past him at such speed it was as if he had just started....and that was the rumour that went around for years.
 The 1947 National was run in attrocious conditions with little visibility from the stands and there were some that believed that Caughoos rider Eddie Dempsey had pulled up his mount in the mist at Valentines only to re-join the field on the second circuit.
 It seemed the only reasonable explanation for the speed at which he finished.
 Certainly that was what the rider of Lough Conn believed and according to Reg Greens book " A Race Apart" the two jockeys later came to blows over this.
-However, check al the photos and the movietone and Caughoo is there throughout, he simpy ran a blinder on the day and he never repeated that form.
+However, check all the photos and the movietone and Caughoo is there throughout, he simpy ran a blinder on the day and as with so many National winners he never repeated that form.
 Lough Conn tried to lead again in 1948 but after a few fences he started to fall back and he was struggling by the water when he was pulled up.
 A broken blood vessal was the cause of his lacklustre display and he did not return to Aintree.

-6 - Sundew 1957 - Taking the lead when Armorial III crashed out at the fourth fence he put in one of the worst displays of jumping of a National winning hitting fence after fence but he stayed on his feet to make it third time lucky.
+6 - Sundew 1957 - Taking the lead when Armorial III crashed out at the fourth fence he put in one of the worst displays of jumping of a National winner hitting fence after fence but he stayed on his feet to make it third time lucky.
 He was a giant horse who came from a tiny string where he was the only steeplechaser and he provided Fred Winter with his first victory as a jockey.

 7 - Aldaniti 1981 - Everyone of course gets emotional when discussing Aldaniti`s victory - the broken down horse, the cancer-stricken jockey etc etc. But, let us not forget that this was also a great front running performance.
 Aldaniti hit the front far sooner than was planned after Carrow Boy was hampered and fell at the tenth fence.
 Having taken the lead he was only headed once thereafter by Royal Stuart at the water jump and when the latter was carried wide by a loose horse Aldaniti regained the lead and stayed there.
 To me the circumstances of this victory always seem to overshadow the manner in which the race was won.